Changissnz/selfinterest/README.md

 a servant only to their self-interest, but also acts as an agent of plasticity for satisfying the social rules of relativity and agreeableness.
-And the self, being one with their self-interest, typically takes up the liberty of justifying the compromises they felt forced to make, as a stipulation of their membership in the social construct, as something optimal and correct due to and because of their self-interest.
+And the self, being one with their self-interest, typically takes up the liberty of justifying the compromises they felt forced to make, a stipulation of their membership in the social construct, as something optimal and correct due to and because of their self-interest.